-Betfair are currently the biggest betting exchange out there.
-With over 4,000,000 registered users, they’re one of the biggest online gambling organisations in the world.
+Betfair are the biggest betting exchange out there.
+With over 4 million registered users, they’re one of the biggest online gambling organisations in the world.
 They’ve built their reputation on being incredibly reliable and offering markets for just about every sport you can think of.

-Betting exchanges ordinarily charge us commission by taking a small percentage of our winnings.
+Betting exchanges make their money by charging us commission, which is usually a small percentage of our winnings.

 Betfair are currently offering new customers 0% commission for 30 days.
-Basically, any commission paid within the first 30 days will be refunded in cash, up to a maximum of £500.00.
+This means that any commission paid within the first 30 days will be refunded in cash, up to a maximum of £500.00.

-You just need to click this link to get the offer, after which you should see a page that looks like this…
+Click here to get this offer and you should be taken to a page that looks like this…

-Just click either of the ‘JOIN NOW‘ buttons and you’ll see the following registration form…
+Simply hit ‘JOIN NOW‘ and you’ll see the following registration form…

-The ‘EXCCHE‘ promotional code should already be entered as shown.
-Once you’ve completed the form, just click ‘Join Now‘ and you’re all set!
+The ‘EXCCOR‘ promotional code should already be entered as shown.
+Once you’ve completed the form, click the button at the bottom and you’re all set!

-You’ll see a number of payment methods available, including Credit/Debit Card and PayPal.
+You’ll see a number of payment methods available, including debit card, Apple Pay, PayPal and bank transfer.

 Betfair Exchange homepage

-The Betfair Exchange is easy to use and finding our way around is pretty straightforward.
+The Betfair Exchange is easy to use and finding your way around should be pretty straightforward.

-It’s important to point out that Betfair also run a Sportsbook, so we need to be sure to click the Exchange tab on the main menu.
+It’s important to point out that Betfair also run a Sportsbook, so if you’re using the desktop site, you need to make sure the Exchange tab is selected on the main menu.

-All available sports are listed down the left-hand side, and if we’re looking for a particular event, we can also use the search box at the top of the page.
+All available sports are listed down the left-hand side, and if you’re looking for a particular event, you can also use the search box at the top of the page.

 The most popular events are listed in the centre of the homepage for ease of access.
-So if we want to take a look at the Real Madrid v Liverpool markets, we can select it here.
+For example, if you wanted to take a look at the Freiburg v Leverkusen markets, you could select it here.

 Betfair Exchange markets

-Once you’ve selected an event, you’ll see a page that looks like this…
+Once you’ve selected an event, you’ll see a page that looks something like this…

 Betfair Exchange explained

 The monetary values underneath the odds show us how much is available to back or lay at those particular odds.
-This is known as the liquidity.
+This is known in the matched betting world as ‘liquidity‘.